Mildywot/SongPi/README.md

 The following versions are available:
 - Raspberry Pi
-- Windows (easy as: zip package that is already set up, just click the .exe to run)
+- Windows (portable/easy as version: zip package that is already set up, just click the .exe to run)
-- Windows (less easy: installs a virtual Python environment and uses a script to run SongPi)
+- Windows (full/less easy version: installs a virtual Python environment and uses a script to run SongPi)

 ## Raspberry Pi
 ### 1. Install Python